Gillig Low Floor: Design history

-The Gillig Low Floor began life in the mid-1990s as Gillig was approached by Hertz Corporation, who sought a shuttle bus for its airport locations (to replace its fleet of GMC RTS buses).
+The Gillig Low Floor began life in the mid-1990s when Gillig was approached by Hertz Corporation, who sought a shuttle bus for its airport locations (to replace its fleet of GMC RTS buses).
 Featuring a carpeted interior, luggage racks, and a central entry door, the primary design requirement of Hertz was a low-floor entry for those carrying luggage or with limited mobility.
 In 1996, the first buses for Hertz (named the Gillig H2000LF) entered production, with Hertz placing the H2000LF in service at Logan International Airport in Boston (expanding to other airports in the United States).
-Gillig would produce the H2000LF for Hertz through 2005, as the design was replaced by standard Gillig Low Floor buses.
+Gillig would produce the H2000LF for Hertz through 2005, when the design was replaced by standard Gillig Low Floor buses.

 In 1997, Gillig developed the H2000LF shuttle bus into the Low Floor transit bus.
-Several changes were made to the design, distinguished primarily by the reconfiguration of the entry doors (replacing the central entry with dual entry doors).
+Several changes were made to the design, distinguished primarily by the reconfiguration of the entry doors (replacing the central entry with dual-entry doors).

 Following the renaming of the model line, Gillig introduced the Low Floor as an expansion of its product range, marketed alongside the step-entrance Phantom.